-Haji as the right hand woman / lover of the tough gang deb leader Varla, is someone I never really paid much attention to her before, being too enthralled by the statuesque curves of Lori Williams, and the evil of Tura Satana.
-But then, Marx Brothers fans like myself don't really appreciate Chico Marx, either --he's not as anarchic as Harpo or as intellectual as Groucho -- but as he holds it all together, his presence makes them 'the brothers', the way Haji makes it a girl gang even with just three people.
-It's Haji's Rosie who defines what they are and aren't, who never seems too be hamming, but deadpan cool - and always in that weird accent.
-She sticks with Varla, but she's also very aware of the danger they're in, that this time she may have gone too far.
+Speaking of Haji- I never really paid much attention to her until around the 12th viewing, being too enthralled by the statuesque curves of Lori Williams, and the evil of Tura Satana.
+But then, Marx Brothers fans like myself don't really appreciate Chico Marx, either --he's not as anarchic as Harpo or as intellectual as Groucho.
+But without him, it falls apart.
+His presence makes them 'the brothers', the way Haji makes it a girl gang even with just three people.
+Her Rosie defines what they are and aren't.
+She never seems too be hamming even with that weird accent.
+She sticks with Varla, but she's also very aware of the danger they're in, that this time her lover/leader may have gone too far.
 She's not as freaked out as Billie, but she's also clearly got some kind of moral conscience.
 And she makes the best use of any line she's thrown.
-While Tura and Lori both shout their lines like they're yelling over a lawn mower.
-Haji purrs, low, almost halfway to herself, comments like "his car's okay.... only the color needs changing.. ..like maybe yellow?" and my favorite line of all, when Linda offers them a soft drink.
-"Soft drink, she asks?" notes Rosie, incredulously, "we don't a-like nothing soft --Everything we touch is hard."
+While Tura and Lori both shout their lines like they're yelling over a lawn mower, Haji purrs, low, almost halfway to herself, comments like "his car's okay.... only the color needs changing.. ..like maybe yellow?" and my favorite line of all, when Linda offers them a soft drink.
+"Soft drink, she asks?" notes Rosie, incredulously, "we don't a-like nothing soft --Everything a-we touch is hard."

 But while Rosie is to be fathomed for her middle child subtlety, Varla is one of the most amazing and badass characters in all of exploitation cinema, a force to be reckoned with.
 Tura Satana's a giant, beautiful in a weird almost alien way - half-Japanese yet towering, pale skin dark hair fierce eyes, flattish face, a sneer that seems to melt into the fourth dimension.
 We wouldn't see a smile that scary again until the alien smiles down a Harry Dean Stanton in the Nostromo docking bay.
 Yet Tura is never not all woman, even belting out hammy jujitsu moves or swinging her head around in a crazy kamikaze driving style - it's clear early on she'll go to any lengths to get her fierce kicks.
 We never learn why she's such a crazy bitch, but who cares?
 She doesn't seem to have got that way by suffering past male abuse, but just by being a true Woman, stripped of all phony decency.